malium/Greaper/README.md

 ## What is Greaper?

 Greaper is a super modular application framework, with cross-platform between Windows and Linux.
 This framework enables the creation of these types of applications, real-time applications or event-based applications (In progress).
-This framework provides from the basic OS abstractions to a full modular approach to application creation.
+Provides utilities from the basic OS abstractions to a full modular approach to application creation.
 The main focus of Greaper is the hability to create an application from different modules and enable the interchange of modules at runtime.
 Greaper currently supports Windows using 64bits, 32bits needs testing, and Linux based OS but needs testing too.
 Mac and another Apple platforms won't be supported.